Don't You Want Me: Critical reception

-In a contemporary review, Record World praised its "throbbing synthesized beat and sharp hook."
+In a contemporary review, Record World praised its "throbbing synthesized beat and sharp hook".

 Today, the song is widely considered a classic of its era.
-In a retrospective review, Stephen Thomas Erlewine, senior editor for AllMusic, described the song as "a devastating chronicle of a frayed romance wrapped in the greatest pop hooks and production of its year."
+In a retrospective review, Stephen Thomas Erlewine, senior editor for AllMusic, described the song as "a devastating chronicle of a frayed romance wrapped in the greatest pop hooks and production of its year".
 Fellow English new wave musician Graham Parker praised the song, saying, "I just love that catchy chorus."
-Oakey still describes it as overrated, but acknowledges his initial dismissal was misguided and claims pride in the track.